Asst/Prof Scott Draper

 - BE BCom W.Aust., DPhil Oxf.

 - Scott has been an assistant Professor at UWA (funded by the Lloyds Register Foundation) since September 2011.
-Prior to this he completed a DPhil (PhD) in Engineering Science at the University of Oxford.
+He completed a DPhil (PhD) in Engineering Science at the University of Oxford in 2011.
 His DPhil thesis was on tidal stream power generation, and addressed how much energy can be extracted for human use from fast moving tidal currents – a topic currently receiving significant academic and commercial attention in the UK.

 Scott graduated with first class honours in Engineering (Civil) and a bachelor degree in Commerce (Finance) from the University of Western Australia in 2005.
 His undergraduate honours thesis was concerned with numerical simulation of seepage flow using a novel semi-analytical numerical method.
 Following graduation, but before commencing study in the UK, he worked as a structural engineer in Perth.